 Firstly, you need to navigate to WooCommerce > Settings > JetWooBuilder.
 Here you’ll see the Custom Taxonomy Template option.

-When we enable this option, then Jet Woo Templates will be applied only for those taxonomies to which we specified them, and everything else will take the theme stylization.
+When we enable this option, then Jet Woo Templates will be applied only to specified taxonomies.
+All other parts of the page will be customized according to the design of the website template.

 Also, the Custom Taxonomy Template can be applied to all standard WooCommerce taxonomies, such as Product Categories and Tags.